 Staff also offer specialist professional development opportunities (CPDs) based on their research specialisms.
 They include:

 - Specialist CPDs for police negotiators.
 For details, contact Professor Dawn Archer.

 - CPD in Interpersonal Communication.
 This course runs annually.
 It commences with a block week of teaching in January, and continues online until April.
 This credit-bearing course (of 30 credits) provides a route into the MSc in Communication, Behaviour and Credibility Analysis.
 For details, contact Professor Dawn Archer.

 - CPD for A Level English language teachers.
 This one-day event brings together researchers in areas of Linguistics relevant to A Level English Language, and teachers, to explore ways of applying recent research in the classroom.
-The next event is on 16th June.
 For details please contact Dr Rob Drummond.

 - Dr Carmen Herrero runs regular workshops for GCSE and A Level Languages students.